 Pets need vaccinations throughout their life.
-Vaccinations during kitten and puppy stages help to provide immunities to conditions that would cause younger pets harm.
+Vaccinations during kitten and puppy stages help to provide immunity to conditions that would cause younger pets harm.
 This is also true during a pet's elderly years when the immune system is not as strong.

 Vaccinations Our Practice Offers

 Our practice offers all core vaccinations to ensure your pet is protected against debilitating conditions.
-In addition, we have vaccinations available to help protect your cat against non-core conditions such as feline leukemia, Chlamydophila felis, Bordetella, and feline immunodeficiency virus.
-Non-core vaccines for dogs include those to protect against Leptospira bacteria, Borrelia bergdorferi, Bordetella bronchiseptica, Influenza virus.
+In addition, we have vaccinations available to help protect your cat against non-core conditions such as feline leukemia.
+Non-core vaccines for dogs include those to protect against Leptospira bacteria, Borrelia bergdorferi (Lyme disease), Bordetella bronchiseptica, and Influenza virus.
 Our veterinarian will discuss vaccinations during a routine pet exam and will help in the decision process of which non-mandatory vaccinations to have administered.
 This depends on your pet's lifestyle, age, overall health, and routine surroundings.

 Schedule An Appointment At New Shackle Island Veterinary Hospital Today!